-70.1 changes to the game date, change of venue, submitting uniform design, etc. a fine of EUR 1,000 70.2 Failure to provide data for live scores and statistics to FIBA's official website fiba.basketball and/or failure to confirm the final score electronically through the official FIBA statistics software within fifteen (15) minutes from the end of the game: a fine of EUR 1,500

-- 70.3 Using statisticians without a valid FIBA license: - 70.4 Incomplete information:

-70.5 Incorrect information:

-- 70.6 Failure to upload the game video to the online platforms within 24 hours from the end of the game: 70.7 Failure to send the photos within one (1) hour from the end of the game: - 70.7 Failure to send the photos within one (1) hour from the end of the game:70.8 Failure to provide data for live scores and statistics to FIBA's official website fiba.basketball: - 70.9 Failure to use official FIBA TV graphics for a scheduled broadcast or streaming: - 70.10 Failure to deliver a scheduled broadcast or produce a game as requested by FIBA Europe: 70.11 Failure to produce a game as per camera plan and standards set in the regulations and/or - Production Manual, including implement minimum internet bandwidth standards:

-70.12 Failure to follow the FIBA Brand Identity Guidelines (FIBA Competition logo, Court Design, - Print Material, Prizes, etc.): - 70.13 Failure to administer the bank transfer payment to Officials within 24 hours from the end of the game: - 70.14 Recurrences: the sanctions shall be at least doubled each time.
+70.1 Failure to comply with the various deadlines such as changes to the game time, changes to the game date, change of venue, submitting uniform design, etc. a fine of EUR 1,000 70.2 Failure to provide data for live scores and statistics to FIBA's official website fiba.basketball and/or failure to confirm the final score electronically through the official FIBA statistics software within fifteen (15) minutes from the end of the game: a fine of EUR 1,500 70.3 Using statisticians without a valid FIBA license: a fine of EUR 500 70.4 Incomplete information: a fine of EUR 500 70.5 Failure to appoint a competent Team Media Officer and/or insufficient communication with FIBA and its relevant departments a fine of EUR 1,000 70.6 Failure to upload the game video to the online platforms within 24 hours from the end of the game e: a fine of EUR 500 70.7 Failure to send the photos within one (1) hour from the end of the game: a fine of EUR 1,000 70.8 Failure to provide statistics data in sufficient quality (wrong running score during more than two minutes of a live game, more than 25 occurrences of non compliance with the definitions in the FIBA Statisticians' Manual during one game, etc.) a fine of EUR 500 70.9 Failure to use official FIBA TV graphics for a scheduled broadcast or streaming: a fine of EUR 2,500 70.10 Failure to deliver a scheduled broadcast or produce a game as requested by FIBA Europe: a fine of EUR 5,000 70.11 Failure to produce a game as per camera plan and standards set in the regulations and/or Production Manual, including implement minimum internet bandwidth standards : a fine of EUR 3,000 70.12 Failure to follow the FIBA Brand Identity Guidelines (FIBA Competition logo, Court Design, Print Material, Prizes, etc.): a fine up to EUR 2,500 70.13 Failure to administer the bank transfer payment to Officials within 24 hours from the end of the game: a fine of EUR 1,000 70.14 Recurrences: the sanctions shall be at least doubled each time.